benchristel/process-to-processes/src/SoftwareDevelopment/SoftwareSystem.md

 These are all examples of changes to {{link StructureAndBehavior structure}} that affect the system's {{link StructureAndBehavior behavior}}.

-If {{link /Software.html software}} is structure that has behavior, then your organization _is_ software, albeit software that runs on people instead of silicon.
+If {{link /Software.html software}} is structure that has behavior, then your organization _is_ software, though it runs on people instead of silicon.
 Its code is the policies, {{link Incentive}}s, habits, and communication pathways that shape its employees' behavior.
 If no one engineers that system to work well, then—surprise surprise—it will work poorly.

 [Kent Beck notes that a software system is "people & computers together"](https://www.mechanical-orchard.com/post/features-and-design-why-not-both).